Philip Gerber has NOT renewed his solicitor practising certificate WEF 1st july 2025 and NOT is available to undertake any legal work

-What do Solicitors typically charge for Wills (Compared with Gerber Legal)?
+What do Solicitors typically charge for Wills (Compared with SOLICITOR PHILIP Gerber)?

 Here is an example of a typical recent “price list” of a Western Sydney Suburban legal firm.